Pinaka (Hinduism)

-The Pinaka (पिनाक, pināka) is the celestial bow of the Hindu deity, Shiva.
+The Pinaka (पिनाक, pināka) is the celestial bow of the Hindu deity, Shiva, which was crafted by Vishwakarma.
 In popular legend, he is believed to have employed this bow in his avatar as Tripurantaka to annihilate the three cities of Mayasura, known as Tripura.
 The weapon is the origin of one of Shiva's epithets, Pinākapāṇi, literally meaning, 'The Wielder of The Pināka'.
 According to Valmiki Ramayana, Lord Shiva gifted the Pinaka bow to Devatas after the destruction of Daksha's Yajna.
 Later the Devatas passed the Pinaka bow to the King Devarata Janaka of Mithila Kingdom for its safe-keeping.
 It was kept safe till the regime of the King Shreedhwaja Janaka.